banos/xxtmp-testmvc/examples/dojo/readme.md

 ## Running

-To run the Dojo example, you need to build Dojo with TodoMVC profile.
+To run the Dojo example, you need to build Dojo with TobuyMVC profile.
 To do so, do the following.
 You need either java or node on your system to run these:

 ```